 “EPMI” means Enron Power Marketing, Inc., or any permitted successor or assign.

-"EPMI Transaction" means a Transaction which is not a Back-to-Back Transaction, but under which MDEA agrees to buy or sell Products under the MPPSA..
+"EPMI Transaction" means a Transaction which is not a Back-to-Back Transaction, but under which MDEA agrees to buy or sell Products under the MPPSAor MGPSA.

 “Energy” means three-phase, 60-cycle alternating current electric energy.